olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_RewardsApplication/TourGuide/README.md

-# TourGuide - Preferences Service
+# TourGuide - Rewards Service
 Welcome to TourGuide !

 - TourGuide is part of the TripMaster company applications portfolio